CliMA/Oceananigans.jl/docs/src/model_setup/diagnostics.md

 ## Horizontal averages

-You can create a horizontal `Average` diagnostic by passing a field to the constructor, e.g.
+You can create a horizontally-averaged `AverageField` diagnostic by passing a field to the constructor, e.g.

 ```@meta
 DocTestSetup = quote